 - LEED Platinum

 A major technology client is expanding its Silicon Valley location with a commitment to fostering a deeply sustainable workspace community.
-The updated campus houses 2,000 employees across two existing, repurposed, buildings that will be integrated with a new building.
-The new construction will comprise the largest mass timber building in North America, a new Cross-Laminated Timber (CLT) structure customized to meet formidable sustainability goals.
+The updated campus will house 2,000 employees across two existing, repurposed, buildings that will be integrated with a new building.
+The new construction will comprise the largest mass timber building in North America—a new Cross-Laminated Timber (CLT) structure customized to meet formidable sustainability goals.
 This pioneering project aggressively targets LEED Platinum, Net Zero Water, and Well Building Standard certifications.
-Holmes Structures provided structural engineering and Holmes Fire provided fire and life safety for the project.
+Holmes Structures provided structural engineering and Holmes Fire provided fire and life safety consulting for the project.

 Across the campus, design triggers an organic, intuitive interplay between built and natural environments.
 Low-lying two-story buildings complement the surrounding Stevens Creek biome without hindering expansive views of the natural scenery.
 Simultaneously, the campus activates new natural habitats, including a campus-wide living roof with carefully selected native and adapted plant species.
 Office neighborhoods are arranged around internal courtyards, providing moments of pause and outdoor tranquility.
 A network of pedestrian and bike trails winds throughout the grounds, encouraging a healthy and active workforce.
 Custom outdoor staircases, rooftop decks and bridges also heighten employee mobility.
 Interior spaces harness natural light through abundant clerestory windows and skylights.